lazaruslarue/clevernote/README.md

 Warning
 -----

 This app relies on window.crypto.getRandomValues() and so you probably want to use something else if you're here for anything other than curiosity.

 Now what
 -----

 We want to store encrypted notes on a webserver, for access later.
+We perform the encryption in the browser using CryptoJS's AES library.
+This should definitely be considered harmful code... in that I primarily implemented the crypto as a study of the fundamentals.
+I was a rank amatuer crypto-implementer before starting this... and I'm (only slightly) less so, now ;)

 Clone the repo, go to `./server/cryptokeys/` and follow these instructions.
 This will create an AES256 encrypted key for your [Certificate Authority](http://en.wikipedia.org/wiki/Certificate_authority):